descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"Declaring a constructor constexpr will help compilers to identify static initialization and perform appropriate optimizations (like putting literals in read-only memory.)
 Note that since “ROM” isn’t a concept of the C++ Standard and what to put into ROM is often a quite subtle design decision, this proposal simply allows the programmer to indicate what might be put into ROM (constant-expression data) rather than trying to specify what actually goes into ROM in a particular implementation."*

 *"We do not propose to make constexpr a storage-class-specifier because it can be combined with either static or extern or register, much like const."*

+Most of these references is too give us a better idea of the current behavior of constexpr.
+However, it should be noted that the motivations of this proposal is much the same as the motivations for `constexpr` itself.
+Mainly ...

+- Increase C99 compatibility
+- Simplify the language to match existing practice
+- Lessen to surprise of unreasonable lifetimes by expressions that look and are const
+- Consequently, a “cleanup”, i.e. adoption of simpler, more general rules

 ### Present